nopnop2002/Arduino-STM32-CAN/README.md

 If you get a transmission fail, there are three possible causes.

-- The receiving app is not running.
+- There is no receiving app on CanBus..
 - The speed does not match the receiver.
 - The resistance value of the terminating resistor is incorrect.